vwt-digital/operational-data-hub/README.md

 </p>

 ### Automation
 But creating a centralised place for all data is not the only strength of the ODH.
-In addition, the creation and maintenance of this hub are fully automated and manageable through data catalogs.
+The creation and maintenance of this hub are fully automated and manageable through data catalogs.
 These are detailed inventories of all data assets in an organization, designed to help data professionals quickly find the most appropriate data for any analytical or business purpose.
 But providing the location of the data is not the only reason, it also unlocks the